 Cutting down a tree may seem complex for a beginner gardener, but with the right techniques and precautions, it can be done safely.
-This detailed guide explains, step by step, how to fell a tree without risk, using the appropriate tools and following essential safety rules.
-Follow our advice for effective, but above all safe, tree felling.
+This detailed guide explains, step by step, how to fell a tree without risk, using the appropriate tools and adhering to essential safety rules.
+Follow our advice for efficient, but above all, safe tree felling.

 Before you begin: safety first